Lake of the Woods

 Hours

-Lake of the Woods opens at 7 AM year-round, weather permitting.
-Closing times vary:
+Lake of the Woods opens at 7:00 AM year-around, weather permitting.
+Closing times vary.
+Headquarters Office is open 8:00 AM - 4:30 PM Monday-Friday, closed on most Federal holidays.

-1st Sunday after Labor Day in September 7 PM
+First Sunday after Labor Day in September 7:00 PM

 Attractions